 an aptitude for leadership.

-Meet Sean, a Leading Border Force Officer with the Australian Border Force
+Meet Sean, a Senior Border Force Officer with the Australian Border Force

 Sean graduated from UQ's Bachelor of Criminology and Criminal Justice (Honours) in 2019 and is now a sworn member of the Australian Border Force (ABF).